researching into sticky blood

-The Louise Gergel Fellowship was set up to fund research into Hughes Syndrome, or "sticky blood", and to raise public awareness of the disease.
+The Louise Gergel Fellowship was set up to fund research into APS (Hughes Syndrome) or "sticky blood", and to raise public awareness of the disease.

 Hughes Syndrome